opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 ## Core concepts and definitions

-- **Workload**: The description of one or more benchmarking scenarios that use a specific document corpus from which to perform a benchmark against your cluster.
+- **Workload**: The description of one or more benchmarking scenarios that use a specific document corpus to perform a benchmark against your cluster.
 The document corpus contains any indexes, data files, and operations invoked when the workflow runs.
-You can list the available workloads by using `opensearch-benchmark list workloads` or view any included workloads inside the [OpenSearch Benchmark Workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
-For more details about the parts that compose a workload, see [Anatomy of a workload](#anatomy-of-a-workload) For information about building a custom workload, see [Creating custom workloads]({{site.url}}{{site.baseurl}}/benchmark/creating-custom-workloads/).
+You can list the available workloads by using `opensearch-benchmark list workloads` or view any included workloads in the [OpenSearch Benchmark Workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
+For more information about the elements of a workload, see [Anatomy of a workload](#anatomy-of-a-workload).
+For information about building a custom workload, see [Creating custom workloads]({{site.url}}{{site.baseurl}}/benchmark/creating-custom-workloads/).

-- **Pipeline**: A series of steps before and after a workload is run that determines benchmark results.
+- **Pipeline**: A series of steps occurring before and after a workload is run that determines benchmark results.
 OpenSearch Benchmark supports three pipelines:
   - `from-sources`: Builds and provisions OpenSearch, runs a benchmark, and then publishes the results.
   - `from-distribution`: Downloads an OpenSearch distribution, provisions it, runs a benchmark, and then publishes the results.
   - `benchmark-only`: The default pipeline.
 Assumes an already running OpenSearch instance, runs a benchmark on that instance, and then publishes the results.